[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Explanation of Configuration settings

-- Minions have power/frenzy charges from Raised Spectres on Chieftains in A2/A6
+- Minions have power/frenzy charges from Raised Spectres on Silverbacks/Chieftains in A6 Riverways

-- Enemies given -10 cold resistance from Elemental Army
+- Enemies have -10 cold resistance from Elemental Army

 1. Mindless Aggression - boosts minion damage and movement speed to kill stuff faster.

-2. Mistress of Sacrifice - increased Animate Weapon duration and lets us benefit from Flesh Offering.
+2. Mistress of Sacrifice - increases Animate Weapon duration and lets us benefit from Flesh Offering.
 Can take this first if DPS is sufficient and want the QOL improvement sooner.

 3. Bone Barrier - increases minion HP and gives some physical damage reduction.
 Put "Bone Armor" skill on left-click and it will automatically activate the buff while moving!